Oasis Charitable Trust: Oasis Restore

 In June 2019 the Ministry of Justice announced that they had awarded Oasis the long-term contract to run the UK's first ‘Secure School’.
 Chalke explains that Oasis will offer a therapeutically informed education and health care based alternative to youth prison.
 He also recognises that "The challenge is huge...we have been given a massive responsibility.
 I realise that the reputation of the Ministry of Justice and the reputation of the whole of Oasis depends on this."
 The Oasis Secure School, which will be known as Oasis Restore, will occupy the site of the Medway Secure Training College (formerly known as Borstal) which was previously run by G4S until 2016 when a BBC Panorama documentary exposed the level of drugs and violence in the jail and the government removed their contract.
-Oasis Restore will open in early 2021.
+Oasis Restore will open at the end of May 2024.